threecuptea/spark_tutorial_2/README.md

            the input and output of the application is attached to the console.

         7. Each NodeManager would have its processing logged to the location defined in yarn.nodemanager.remote-app-log-dir.
-To view it aggregatively, I have to have
+To view it aggregately, I have to have
             <property>
                    <name>yarn.log-aggregation-enable</name>
                    <value>true</value>
                </property>

            in yarn-site.xml.
-I am able to use "yarn logs -applicationId <app ID>" to get consolidated application processing log
+In this way, I am able to use "yarn logs -applicationId <app ID>" to get consolidated application logs from all nodes.

         8. To be able to access application logs even after the application is done, we need to configure hadoop job history server and add
              <property>
                  <name>mapreduce.jobhistory.address</name>
                  <value>ubuntu:10020</value>